manettifabrizio/42cursus_darkly/01_sign_in/Resources/solution.md

 ## How to prevent

 -   ### Option 1: Bruteforce using Burp Suite

+    To prevent this type of attack your website can have a stronggest password policy like a special char, minimum length, capitalize, ...
+    You can also add a maximum try of a password and after few tries, the IP is blocked.

 -   ### Option 2: SQL Injection in the Members Area